-1-Line Summary: Learning How To Learn by Barbara Oakley is a definitive guide to learning and mastering any subject or skills quickly using the practical knowledge of neuroscience.
+1-Line Summary: Learning How To Learn by Barbara Oakley is a definitive guide to learning and mastering any subject or skill quickly using the practical knowledge of neuroscience.

 Who should read this book summary?